-The Management Company may delegate one or more tasks to third parties under its supervision and control, in accordance with the provisions of the Luxembourg Law of 2010 and Commission de Surveillance du Secteur Financier Regulation 10-04 and any circulars issued in respect thereof.
+The Management Company may delegate one or more tasks to third parties under its supervision and control, in accordance with the provisions of the Luxembourg Law of 2010 and CSSF Regulation 10-04 and any circulars issued in respect thereof.

-(i) Investment management and investment advisory
+(i) Investment management and investment advisor

 The Management Company may, under its own responsibility and control, appoint one or more fund managers for the day-to-day implementation of its investment policy.
 Fund management encompasses the daily implementation of the investment policy and direct investment decisions.
 The fund manager will implement the investment policy, make investment decisions and continually adapt them to market developments, taking into account the interests of the respective sub-fund.
+The respective contract can be terminated by either of the parties with three months' notice.